athena-team/athena/README.md

 python -m pip install --ignore-installed dist/athena-0.1.0*.whl
 ```

-- Once successfully installed athena, you should `source tools/env.sh` firstly before doing other thing.
+- Once athena is successfully installed , you should do `source tools/env.sh` firstly before doing other things.

-- For multiple GPU/CPU training
-You have to install the *horovod*, you can find out more information from the [horovod website](https://github.com/horovod/horovod#install)

-- Install some tools, you can check the `tools/install*.sh` to install kenlm, sph2pipe, spm and ...
+- For installing some other supporting tools, you can check the `tools/install*.sh` to install kenlm, sph2pipe, spm and ...
+[Optional]

-4. Test your installation
+### 5) Test your installation

-- on a single cpu/gpu
+- On a single cpu/gpu

 ```bash
 source tools/env.sh